Mr-Mathias-F/Chrysochromulina-leadbeateri-growth-rates/README.md

 ## Data analysis ##

-All files used for data processing, analysis and Arduino light panel programming are in the 'analysis' folder.
+All files used for data processing, analysis and Arduino light panel programming are in the `Analysis` folder.

 ## Datasets used in high-throughput _Chrysochromulina leadbeateri_ (HTCL) growth rate experiments ##